 Instructions for Self-Archiving in Haris

-- Select the following information from the drop-down menus:
+Add the following information in the drop-down menus:

-- When the library has approved your article in HARIS, the document will automatically be moved to DHanken.
-If there is an embargo period, it will not be moved before that date.
-The administrator of DHanken will check the publishers open access policy once again and add the text mentioned above, if it is missing.
-The administrator of DHanken also has the right to delete the document if it is a version not allowed.
+When the library has approved your article in HARIS, the document will automatically be moved to DHanken.
+If there is an embargo period, it will be moved after the embargo ends.
+The administrator of DHanken will check the publisher's open access policy once again and add the text mentioned above, if it is missing.
+The administrator of DHanken has the right to delete the document if it is a version not allowed.
 In that case the researcher will be informed.

 Please also see How to self-archive your articles in Haris in Hanken's LibGuides on open access.